raskr/rust-autograd/README.md

 Provides differentiable operations and tensors.

 ## Features
-* **Lazy, side-effect-free tensors.**
+* **Lazy, zero-copy and side-effect-free tensors.**
-`autograd::Tensor<T>` itself doesn't have its value basically.
+`autograd::Tensor<T>` itself doesn't have its value basically (except for persistent tensors).
-It realizes graphs that are immutable and eagerly executable at any timing, that is, it supports both *run-by-define* and *define-by-run* naturally in the context of neural networks.
+It realizes graphs that are eagerly executable at any timing, that is, it supports both *run-by-define* and *define-by-run* naturally in the context of neural networks.